shonk-software/seminar/presentation/presentation.md

 ---

-# Memory Segments
-## Native interop - Zero-length MemorySegments
+# Native interop - Zero-length MemorySegments
 - Have to be reinterpreted

 <!-- Example from our demo -->